scikit-hep/NNDrone/keras/README.md

 ### Folder structure

-The skLearn folder holds ML classifiers trained with the Keras package along with associated drones.
+The keras folder holds ML classifiers trained with the Keras package along with associated drones.

 The format for contributions is intended to be as follows: